 Launching myself into the unexpected began to seem worthwhile.

-When last January a random houseguest (the friend of a friend and someone I’d never before met) mentioned during her sole overnight with me that she led travel experiments for hand-selected groups of women that she called “Inquiry Pop-Ups,” and would I like to
+When last January a random houseguest (the friend of a friend and someone I’d never before met) mentioned during her sole overnight with me that she led travel experiments for hand-selected groups of women that she called “Inquiry Pop-Ups,” and would I like to be partake of her next experiment on a sailing trip in Greece?, naturally I said yes.

 And last June I found myself jumping naked off a small boat in the Saronic Islands with eight extraordinary women aged 31 to 68, nearly all of whom started off the week as strangers to me.